howmanyseas/howmanyseas/README.md

   <img src="https://komarev.com/ghpvc/?username=howmanyseas&label=Profile%20views&color=0e75b6&style=flat" alt="howmanyseas" />
 </p>

 ✨ They say curiosity killed the cat, but in my case, it just taught me to code (and debug endlessly).
-I’ve collected an arsenal of skills—partly out of curiosity, partly because "just one more tech stack" is my hobby. <br>
+I’ve collected a whole bunch of skills, partly out of curiosity, partly because "just one more tech stack" is what drives me. <br>

 🔍 Right now, I try to create dynamic apps that actually make life easier (at least for users).<br>